-Depress the valve button in the control tower and push fixture back into bore position.
-There is a guide block (502-1-105) attached to the bottom of the fixture to aid in guiding the fixture along the support ways.
+Depress the valve button in the tube tower and push back into bore position.
+There is a guide block (502-1-45G/502-1-105) attached to the bottom of the fixture to aid in guiding the fixture along the support ways.
 Lack of air float support will indicate you are moving off the center of the support ways.
 Operate the block clamp arms, bore, and pull fixture back to the load position while depressing the valve button.
-Lift the block with the block handler, turn the block 180 degrees and reload to duplicate the operation on the other bank.
+Lift the block out with the block handler, turn the block 180 degrees and reload to duplicate the operation on the other bank.
 Use upper switch on control tower to release locator bar clamp fingers.

-For safety, the air float will cease when the fixture is at it's outer limit of travel, using the 502-1-21C wear pads.
+For safety, the air float will also cease when the fixture is at it's outer limit of travel, when on the 502-1-21C wear pads.